Hirnantian glaciation: Palaeogeography

-The possible setup of the paleogeography during the period from 460 Ma to 440 Ma falls in a range between the Caradocian and the Ashgillian.
-The choice of setup is important, because the Caradocian setup is more likely to produce glacial ice at high CO_{2} concentrations, and the Ashgillian is more likely to produce glacial ice at low CO_{2} concentrations.
+The possible setup of the paleogeography during the period from around 460 to 440 million years ago falls in a range between the Caradocian and the Ashgillian.
+The choice of setup is important, because the Caradocian setup is more likely to produce glacial ice at high Carbon dioxide concentrations, and the Ashgillian is more likely to produce glacial ice at low Carbon dioxide concentrations.

 The height of the land mass above sea level also plays an important role, especially after ice sheets have been established.
 A higher elevation allows ice sheets to remain with more stability, but a lower elevation allows ice sheets to develop more readily.
-The Caradocian is considered to have a lower surface elevation, and though it would be better for initiation during high CO_{2}, it would have a harder time maintaining glacial coverage.
+The Caradocian is considered to have a lower surface elevation, and though it would be better for initiation during high Carbon dioxide, it would have a harder time maintaining glacial coverage.

 From what we know about tectonic movement, the time span required to allow the southward movement of Gondwana toward the South Pole would have been too long to trigger this glaciation.
 Tectonic movement tends to take several million years, but the scale of the glaciation seems to have occurred in less than 1 million years, but the exact time frame of glaciation ranges from less than 1 million years to 35 million years, so it could still be possible for tectonic movement to have triggered this glacial period.
 Alternatively, true polar wander (TPW) and not conventional plate motion may have been responsible for the initiation of the Hirnantian glaciation.
-Palaeomagnetic data from between 450 and 440 Ma indicates a TPW of around ~50˚ occurring at a maximum speed of ~55 cm per year, which better explains the rapid motion of the continents than conventional plate tectonics.
+Palaeomagnetic data from between 450 and 440 million years ago indicates a TPW of around 50˚ occurring at a maximum speed of around 55 cm per year, which better explains the rapid motion of the continents than conventional plate tectonics.

 Poleward ocean heat transport

 Ocean heat transport is a major driver in the warming of the poles, taking warm water from the equator and distributing it to higher latitudes.
-A weakening of this heat transport may have allowed the poles to cool enough to form ice under high CO_{2} conditions.
+A weakening of this heat transport may have allowed the poles to cool enough to form ice under high Carbon dioxide conditions.
 Due to the paleogeographic configuration of the continents, global ocean heat transport is thought to have been stronger in the Late Ordovician.
 However, research shows that in order for glaciation to occur, poleward heat transport had to be lower, which creates a discrepancy in what is known.